 Using drugs or alcohol to help alleviate feelings of anxiety or depression will lead you down a dark path.
 Substance abuse triggers further depression.
 If you are struggling with severe depression or substance abuse, ask for help.
 Create a support network of family and friends, and find a medical professional who can help.

 Lack of sleep can trigger depression, along with confusion, memory loss and plenty of other health issues.
 Forgoing sleep to finish up at the office won’t lessen your anxiety.
 It will have the opposite effect.
 Fixing your sleep habits can help alleviate symptoms associated with depression and help get your health back on track.

 7. Losing A Job

-Losing a job can trigger depression in many different ways.
-It might stem from the loss of the job, losing your income or going through a major life change.
+Losing a job can trigger severe depression in many different ways.
+It might stem from the loss of the job, losing your income, or going through a major life change.
 It can be difficult to move on after losing a job, but it’s important to lean on your family and friends and find the strength to get back up.
 Try to see it as a chance to do something new.
-Update your resume, send out some applications and keep a positive mindset about the future.
+Update your resume, send out some applications, and keep a positive mindset about the future.

 Next Steps For Severe Depression